DESIGNING A FASCINATING ESCAPE ROOM CAN BE RATHER TRICKY

 ACTIVITIES THAT REQUIRE TEAMWORK

 Teamwork and escape rooms go hand in hand.
-After all, there are many companies who invite their employees to play escape rooms together as part of a teambuilding exercise.
+After all, many companies invite their employees to play escape rooms together as part of a teambuilding exercise.
 Moreover, for a good reason, as it doesn’t get much better in terms of team building, than solving puzzles and overcoming challenges together, while scratching each other’s head.
 If an escape room consists of puzzles, that could theoretically be solved by a single person, then it’s not a well-designed room.
 An escape room should contain challenges, which require multiple players.

 Once these aspects are considered and the brainstorming of new puzzles incomplete, one should ask themselves the following questions before grabbing the toolbox: